0ss/SaudiArabia-To-Bahrain-Time/README.md

 # SaudiArabia-To-Bahrain-Time
-How much time will take you to cross Bahrain borders from Saudi Arabia? and how much time to return to Saudi Arabia from Bahrain?
+- How much time will take you to cross Bahrain borders from Saudi Arabia?
+- How much time to return to Saudi Arabia from Bahrain?
 ![sample](https://github.com/akaSalah/SaudiArabia-To-Bahrain-Time/blob/main/sample.png?raw=true)

 ## Usage